Fetlock: As a hinge joint

 The fetlock is a hinge joint (ginglymus), allowing flexion and extension, but only allowing minimal rotation, adduction, or abduction.

 Anatomy compared to that of humans

-While sometimes the fetlock is colloquially referred to as an "ankle", even by horse experts, that terminology is not correct.
-The fetlock is a metacarpophalangeal joint which corresponds to the human upper knuckle, such as that on the ball of the foot.
+While the fetlock is sometimes colloquially referred to as an "ankle", even by horse experts, that terminology is misleading.
+The ankle joint in humans corresponds to the hock of horses.
+The fetlock is a metacarpo- or metatarsophalangeal joint which corresponds to the human upper knuckle, such as that on the ball of the foot.
+This usage likely originated from early definitions of "ankle" as "between foot and leg" derived from the common root of "angle" meaning to bend.